sjcjonker/check_http_json/README.md

 # `check_http_json.rb`

 This is a plugin for Nagios that will parse JSON from an HTTP response.
-It is written in Ruby and is known to function in versions 1.8.7, 1.9.3, 2.4.0, and 3.3.5.
+It is written in Ruby and is known to function in versions 1.9.3 and later (tested up to 3.3.5).

 ## Usage